cloudant/sync-android/REPLICATION_POLICIES.md

 Replication policies work quite differently on Android from Java.
 Please see the relevant section of this guide for [Android](#android-replication-policies) or [Java](#java-replication-policies).

+## Java replication policies

+On Java, replication policies are much simpler than on Android.
+To implement a replication policy it is necessary to create a subclass of `ReplicationPolicyManager` and call `startReplications()` when your chosen conditions for replications to take place are met and call `stopReplications()` when you want replications to be stopped.
+The `ReplicationPolicyManager` will ensure that if replications are currently in progress they are not restarted.
+See the `IntervalTimerReplicationPolicyManager` class, which is an example of a policy where replications are triggered at regular intervals.

 ## Android replication policies

 Replication policies on Android run in a [`Service`](http://developer.android.com/reference/android/app/Service.html)